awsdocs/aws-systems-manager-user-guide/doc_source/param-create-cli.md

 ## Create a Secure String Parameter \(AWS CLI\)<a name="param-create-cli-securestring"></a>

-Before you create a secure string parameter, read about the requirements for this type of parameter\.
+Before you create a `Secure String` parameter, read about the requirements for this type of parameter\.
 For more information, see [About Secure String Parameters](sysman-paramstore-securestring.md)\.

 1. Install and configure the AWS CLI, if you have not already\.